Become a Subject Tutor

 CTL subject tutors are trained Stanford undergraduate/co-term students who use their academic expertise on a subject to coach students so that they can succeed on their own after the session.
 Tutors can provide help through either drop-in sessions or appointments.

-Applications for the 20-21 Subject Tutors are now open for Engineering and MS&E tutors only.
-Applications will be considered on a rolling basis until the positions are filled.
+Applications for the 21-22 Subject Tutors are now open for MS&E for undergraduate, coterm, and graduate students.
+All applications are considered on a rolling basis until filled.

 |Appointment Tutoring Subjects Offered||Drop-In Tutoring Subjects Offered|

 - Competitive Pay: Starting pay for undergrad tutors in 2020-21 will be $17.00/hour, and continuing tutors make an additional $1 per year (3 full quarters) of service.